Dr. Nisha Cooch PhD, PMP

 Since CBD has entered the mainstream, there has been a quick rise in the number and types of products on the market.
 From extracts and topicals to candy and capsules, there is no shortage of options when you start searching for CBD

-Finally, extracts (commonly referred to as CBD oil) and candies, like our CBD Caramels, are taken sublingually – left under the tongue or enjoyed slowly to allow the CBD to be absorbed by your saliva glands.
+Finally, CBD extracts (commonly referred to as CBD oil) and edibles, like our CBD Chocolates and CBD Caramels, are taken sublingually – left under the tongue or enjoyed slowly to allow the CBD to be absorbed by your saliva glands.

 For people who want to take advantage of the benefits full spectrum CBD has to offer, the options can be overwhelming.
 Although CBD is non-toxic even at high doses, it is noteworthy that much research is needed on effective dosing, which can make it difficult for people to know the most effective way to take CBD.